 Whitewater rafting on the Blue River is an amazing way to experience the natural beauty of Summit County.
 Our Blue River rafting trips will get your adrenaline pumping but still suitable for the entire family.
 We guide rafting trips on the Blue River daily in the summer months depending on water flow.

-7 years old (May vary with water flows)
+Minimum Age: 7 years old (May vary with water flows)

 The season for rafting the Blue River is May through July, depending on water levels.
 The river flows depend largely on the water released from Dillon Reservoir, so it’s probably a good idea to give us a call to see what the river is doing this year.